menna236/Email_APIs_Automation/readme.md

 # Running the Tests
 1. Navigate to the src/test/java folder in the Project
-2. Right-click the EmailApiTests.java file (or any other test file) and select Run 'EmailApiTests' to execute the tests
+2. Right-click the EmailApiTests.java file and select Run 'EmailApiTests' to execute the tests